Another post from the shed, this one’s awaiting the elusive transtasman bubble …..

 The Grand Mercure has a mix of hotel rooms, one bedroom studios and one and two bedroom cottages.

-We’re members of the Accor Plus programme and last year I wrote about some of the advantages to membership. … Read the rest
+We’re members of the Accor Plus programme and last year I wrote about some of the advantages to membership.
+One of those advantages … Read the rest

 We recently returned from a week in Tonga and have updated our Tonga Guide.
 It was our third visit to the island nation and we spent our time on the main island of Tongatapu and took day trips to ‘Atata and Pangaimotu Islands.

 If you’re looking for a good value destination Tonga is a good choice, although flying to the outer islands will make a stay more expensive.
 We paid NZ$125 per night for accommodation and breakfast at Little Italy Hotel in Nuku’alofa and thought it was good value for money.
-More Tonga Accommodation.… Read the rest
+More Tonga Accommodation.

 Cool upgrades first because I’m sure that’s what readers want to see, then the business end where I list hotel brands part of Accor and link to membership details.
 The information is based on our experience as Accor Plus members for nearly two years, it’s not written in association with the hotel chain.